TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 - `primarykeys`: checks for primary key columns
 - `foreignkeys`: checks for foreign key columns

-The following exemplary test cases show how to use the template:
+The following exemplary test cases show how to use the shorthand:

 ```yaml
 testcases: